For High Quality Reliable Legal Research and Writing

 One of my long-term clients is an established lawyer with a very busy practice and little discretionary time.
 He had an important appeal to handle, however, and asked me to write the factum for him.
 He sent me a letter outlining what he thought were the grounds of appeal and how he wanted to approach the argument.
 I reviewed the appeal books in detail and we had a 20-minute discussion about how he wished his argument to be developed.
 After he had reviewed the draft I prepared for him, we spoke for another 20 minutes to discuss his revisions.
-I took care of the remaining details and prepared the final draft of the factum and the Book of Authorities, in a form ready for him to simply sign and file.
+I took care of the remaining details and prepared the final draft of the factum and the highlighted Book of Authorities and the Extracts of Key Evidence, in a form ready for him to simply sign and file.

 He comfortably met his filing deadline and felt that his arguments had been articulated as he would have done himself, had he had the time.

 We Stick to What We Agree Upon

 A typical scenario is the instance of a client who called and gave me instructions on the phone regarding research on a substantive matter of commercial litigation.
 He was being asked by his client to prepare an opinion letter and wanted a research memorandum to provide the analytical framework.
 As there was no pressing deadline, we agreed that I would have a research memorandum with background cases & materials ready for him in two weeks time.
 We also agreed on a maximum fee.
 He confirmed the details of our discussion in a brief letter of instructions.
 The work was delegated to a Bottom Line Research associate who had expertise in matters of commercial litigation.
 Upon timely delivery by the associate, I reviewed her work to ensure that it met Bottom Line standards.
 The project was then emailed to the client, on schedule.
 Even though I had a small cost overrun, I billed him the amount agreed upon.